1.0. INTRODUCTION, PURPOSE AND BACKGROUND

 The clinical study project team is responsible for developing study materials; recruiting, screening, enrolling, and following study participants; collecting study data, ensuring data quality, and analyzing and presenting study results.
 A project organization chart identifies each staff member's responsibilities and communication lines within the center and across sites in multi-center studies.
 Multi-center studies may involve a clinical coordinating center and data coordinating center, central laboratories and reading centers, drug distribution centers, and numerous clinical sites.
 Written job descriptions that describe responsibilities and backup staff are important for staff members within the clinical sites and coordinating centers.

 The Manual of Procedures (MOP) is the document that transforms the protocol into an operational research project.
 It details the study organization, the definitions of data elements to be collected, visit procedures, data management, data flow, case report forms (CRFs), safety monitoring, and quality control procedures.
 It documents the study flow so that the screening, initial evaluation, enrollment, baseline evaluations, randomization, treatment and follow-up of all study participants are conducted in a structured and standardized manner.
 It details how the data are observed, collected, and recorded.
 The MOP should include sufficient detail so that it could be used as a training manual for new study staff.
-(Please see Guidelines for Developing a Manual of Procedures (MOP), on the NINDS website).
+(Please see Guidelines for Developing a Manual of Procedures (MOP) (PDF, 193kb).

 Before a study begins recruitment, a study flow should be developed that details each contact with study participants or potential study participants, time period, and data that must be collected.
 Other useful mechanisms to prevent issues with data quality include participant files and a study administrative file or the study binder.